A Bayes factor with reasonable model selection consistency for ANOVA model: Introduction

-One of the most important topic on Bayesian model selection is consistency.
-Consistency means that the true model will be chosen if enough data are observed, assuming that one of the competing models is true.
-It is well-known that BIC by \cite{Schwarz1978} has consistency in classical (so called ``$n>p$'') situation.
-As a variant of ``$p>n$'' problem, which is hot in modern statistics, the consistency in the case where $p \to \infty$ and $r$ is fixed in one-way ANOVA setup, has been considered by \cite{Stone1979} and \cite{Berger-etal2003}.
-In the following, ``CASE I'' and ``CASE II'' denote the cases where {\Roman{enumi}} \begin{enumerate} \item $r$ goes to infinity and $p$ is fixed, \item $p$ goes to infinity and $r$ is fixed, \end{enumerate} respectively.
-Under known $\sigma^2$ and CASE II, \cite{Stone1979} showed that BIC always chooses the null model $\mathcal{M}_1$ (that is, BIC is not consistent under $ \mathcal{M}_{A+1}$) even if $ \bm{\alpha}'\bm{\alpha}/\{p\sigma^2\}$ is sufficiently large.
-This is reasonable because BIC is originally derived by the Laplace approximation under classical situation.
-Under known $\sigma^2$, \cite{Berger-etal2003} proposed the Bayesian criterion called GBIC, which is derived by the Laplace approximation under CASE II.
-Then they showed that GBIC has model selection consistency under CASE II.
+As a high-dimensional problem of statistical inference, the consistency in the case where $p \to \infty$ in one-way ANOVA setup, has been addressed by \cite{Stone-1979} and \cite{Berger-etal-2003}.
+In the following, let ``CASE I'' and ``CASE II'' denote the cases where {\Roman{enumi}} \begin{enumerate} \item $n \to\infty$, $p\to\infty$ and $\bar{r}$ is bounded, \item $n \to\infty$, $p\to\infty$ and $\bar{r}\to\infty$, \end{enumerate} respectively.
+When $\sigma^2$ is known and CASE I is assumed, \cite{Stone-1979} showed that BIC chooses the null model $\mathcal{M}_1$ with probability $1$ (that is, BIC is not consistent under $ \mathcal{M}_{A+1}$).
+This is reasonable because BIC is originally derived by the Laplace approximation under fixed number of parameters.
+In the same situation as \cite{Stone-1979}, \cite{Berger-etal-2003} proposed a Bayesian criterion called GBIC, which is derived by the Laplace approximation under CASE I. Then they showed that GBIC has model selection consistency under CASE I.